Gastroscopy

 If you have any of these symptoms, tell the doctor you see that you have recently had a gastroscopy.

 After having a gastroscopy, you may feel bloated and have some tummy discomfort for an hour or two.
-And you may have a sore throat for a few days.
+Another gastroscopy side-effect is a sore throat, which may last for a few days.
 This is normal.

 Complications are problems that happen during or after a procedure.
 Very few people have complications from a gastroscopy.